Chart Color Schemes

 Essendon (West) - Aberfeldie has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Essendon (West) - Aberfeldie's population is around 17,189 as of November 2025.
-This reflects an increase of 1,147 people since the Census in 2021, which recorded a population of 16,042.
-The change is inferred from ABS estimates: 17,162 residents by June 2024 and an additional 374 validated new addresses since the Census date.
-This results in a population density of 3,515 persons per square kilometer, placing Aberfeldie in the upper quartile nationally according to AreaSearch's assessments.
+This reflects an increase of 1,147 people since the 2021 Census, which reported a population of 16,042 people.
+The growth is inferred from ABS data showing an estimated resident population of 17,162 in June 2024 and an additional 374 validated new addresses since the Census date.
+This results in a population density ratio of 3,515 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
 The area's 7.1% growth since the census is within 1.8 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 93.3% of overall population gains recently.
+Overseas migration contributed approximately 93.3% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, Aberfeldie is expected to have above median population growth nationally, increasing by 2,664 persons to reach 19,853 by 2041, reflecting a total increase of 15.3% over the 17 years.
+For areas not covered by this data, AreaSearch utilises Victorian State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Based on these projections, above median population growth is expected nationally, with Essendon (West) - Aberfeldie projected to increase by 2,664 persons to 2041, reflecting a total increase of 15.3% over the 17 years.

 Frequently Asked Questions - Population